PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

         PCA-loadings are used.

 7.  **Reporting & Outputs**: the final results are output to txt files for further analysis, and an HTML report with visualizations of the PCA data and PGS distributions (see :ref:`interpret` for additional details).
+It is important to inspect the PCA projections and post-adjustment distributions of PGS before using these data in any downstream analysis.

 .. _`FRAPOSA`: https://github.com/PGScatalog/fraposa_pgsc
 .. _`pgscatalog_utils`: https://github.com/PGScatalog/pgscatalog_utils